AKROGIS/LACL_Fish/Readme.md

 updated since 2014.

 **NOTE** This phase was never fully automated.
 Some of the processing was done manually with the queries found [here](https://github.com/regan-sarwas/FishTagging/tree/master/Database/Helpful%20Queries.sql).
-The FileUploader app will need to update the connection string (in DataModel/app.config) to account for changes in the server name and database name since the original development.

 ### Phase 1 Database objects